 The 3’ untranslated regions are non-coding regions of gene help in aborting the process of transcription and to form the final transcript.

 Once the RNA polymerase reaches the untranslated region it stops synthesizing RNA and detached from the strand.

-Key information– life was originated from a common ancestor thus the chemical structure of genes is almost similar in prokaryotes and eukaryotes.
-However, the regulator sequence elements, transcription and translocation machinery differ.
+life originated from a common ancestor thus the chemical structure of genes is almost similar in prokaryotes and eukaryotes.
+However, the regulatory sequence elements, transcription and translocation machinery differ.